 Ultimately, it’s important to make the necessary changes to your insurance policy ahead of the next hurricane or tropical storm.
 It’s never too late.
 Now’s the time to change your deductible and add additional coverage.

-In this post, we’d like to provide you with tips and advice on how you can protect your vehicle during tropical storms and events such as hurricane Florence.
+In this post, we’d like to provide you with tips and advice on how you can protect your vehicle during tropical storms and events such as a hurricane.